 Teeth bonding uses composite resin (a tooth-coloured, mouldable material) to repair or reshape the front surface of a tooth in a single appointment.
 Your dentist selects a resin shade that closely matches your surrounding teeth, applies it to the lightly prepared tooth surface, sculpts it into shape and sets it with a curing light before polishing the result.
 Because the process requires minimal preparation of the natural tooth, it preserves existing healthy enamel in most cases and does not require laboratory work between visits.

-Bonding is most effective as a targeted, conservative option for smaller concerns.
+Bonding is well suited as a targeted, conservative option for smaller concerns.
 It is widely used across Australia as a cost-accessible entry point into cosmetic dentistry and suits patients who want a noticeable improvement without committing to a more involved treatment.

 Bonding can address: